cealigbe/tempusdash/README.md

 	}
 	```

 5. Run the quickstart.py script to initialize the time-weather dashboard.
-This will set up a cron job to update the display every 10 minutes.
+This will set up a cronjob to update the display every 10 minutes.

 	```bash
 	python3 quickstart.py